magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_practice.md

 <h2>Overview</h2>
 This topic features a step-by-step illustration of how to change the number of products displayed in a row on a product page, keeping up with the responsive design approach used in Magento default themes.

-The described flow is applicable only for themes, which <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-inherit.html" target="_blank">inherit</a> from the default Blank or Luma theme.
+The described flow is applicable only for themes that <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-inherit.html" target="_blank">inherit</a> from the default Blank or Luma theme.

 <h2 id="rwd_practice">Changing the number of products in a row</h2>